The Hierophant

 The Torch

-The hierophant holds the same Torch symbol seen in the Fool, High Priestess and Empress cards (although this version is a physical artefact rather than one held by a God).
+The hierophant holds the same Torch symbol seen in the Fool, High Priestess and Empress cards (although this version is a physical artifact rather than one held by a God).
 The Torch relates to both the Fool’s Call to Action, and also a deeper mission to rebirth to a higher plane.
 In the case of the Hierophant, this rebirth comes from personally experiencing death through the Hierophant’s rites.

 row icon image